Single Phase Induction Motor

 Working Principle of Single-Phase Induction Motor

-In this article, we will explain the Working principle of single-phase induction motor and construction of single-phase induction motor.
+In this article, we will explain the Working principle of a single-phase induction motor and the construction of a single-phase induction motor.
 When you look around you in your home, office, factory, workshop, business establishment, and everywhere, what do you find?
 Undoubtedly there is a single-phase motor in:

 - Air conditioner

 - Refrigeration systems